On quantifying the spin angular momentum density of light: Introduction

 \section{Introduction}

 Although light consists of massless photons, it carries not only energy, but also linear and angular momentum.
 Its subsequent ability to exert forces and torques has opened the door to a fascinating world of optomechanical phenomena.
-Tremendous progress has been made in recent years towards understanding light matter interactions, particularly in the area of optical torques and angular momentum transport.
-The angular momentum of light is traditionally separated into spin and orbital parts.
-In this paper we focus on optical torque, plane waves and spin angular momentum.
+Great advances have been made in recent years in the fundamental understanding of light matter interactions, particularly in the areas of optical torques and angular momentum transport.
+The angular momentum of light is traditionally separated into spin and orbital contributions.
+In this paper we focus on optical torque and spin angular momentum (SAM) in the simple case of plane waves.

-Johannes Kepler (1571-1630), on observing that comet tails point away from the Sun, proposed, for the first time, that light carries linear momentum.
-In 1905, Einstein \cite{einstein1905erzeugung}, considering the photoelectric effect, argued that light is quantized and photons have energy $h\nu $, where $h$ is Planck's constant and $\nu $ is the frequency.
-In 1909, Poynting \cite{poynting1909wave} proposed that light carries angular momentum and that a photon has spin angular momentum $\mathbf{\pm }\hbar $.
-Compton's experiments \cite{compton1923spectrum} in 1923 showed that the linear momentum of a photon is $\ h/\lambda $.
-Orbital angular momentum was discovered in 1992, by Allen \textit{et al.}~\cite{allen1992orbital}; who showed that the orbital angular momentum of a photon is $\pm m\hbar $ where $ m$ is an integer.
+Plane waves, where the fields have no spatial variation in the plane normal to the direction of propagation, are infinite in extent and hence do not exist in nature any more than, say, Gaussian beams.
+Nonetheless, plane waves have been useful in the past in providing insights into optical phenomena in regions of space where the existing real fields resemble plane waves.
+We focus on plane waves with this perspective in this work.

-In 1936, Beth's experiment \cite{beth1936mechanical} showed that a normally incident circularly polarized plane wave exerts a torque on a waveplate along the normal.
+Johannes Kepler (1571-1630), on observing that comet tails point away from the Sun, proposed that light carries linear momentum.
+Maxwell (1831-1879) was well aware of the existence of linear momentum carried by light and was able to calculate radiation pressure on a mirror \cite{maxwell1873treatise}.
+There is no evidence, however, that Maxwell was aware of angular momentum carried by light.
+In 1905, Einstein \cite{einstein1905erzeugung}, considering the photoelectric effect, argued that light is quantized and photons have energy $h\nu$, where $h$ is Planck's constant and $\nu $ is the frequency.
+In 1909, Poynting \cite{poynting1909wave} proposed that light carries angular momentum as well as linear momentum, and, noting that the ratio of angular momentum to energy has units of time, proposed that a photon has SAM $\mathbf{\pm}\hbar$.
+Compton's experiments \cite {compton1923spectrum} in 1923 confirmed that the linear momentum of a photon is $h/\lambda$.
+Orbital angular momentum was discovered in 1992 by Allen \textit{et al.}~\cite{allen1992orbital}, who observed that the orbital angular momentum of a photon is quantized, with values $\pm m\hbar$ where $m $ is an integer.